 The Mexican legal market has been shaped by the country’s more powerful neighbour in more ways than one.
-As well as a healthy number of US companies and financial institutions on law firms’ books, their lawyers have benefited from close relations with US law firms; many have worked in their offices as foreign associates and studied in top US law schools.
+As well as a healthy number of US companies and financial institutions on law firms’ books, their lawyers have benefited from close relations with US law firms; many have worked in US offices as foreign associates and studied in top US law schools.
 As a result, Mexican law firms are well-stocked with talented, well-educated lawyers who understand international companies’ needs.

 But foreign firms come from elsewhere in the world too.
 Spanish firms consider Mexico a core component of their regional expansion strategies, which have largely centred around the Pacific Alliance countries so far.
 Garrigues and Cuatrecasas both have offices in Mexico City.

 Meanwhile, Mexican firms are exploring opportunities beyond the US.
 Greater focus is being placed on Asian clients, particularly those from Japan.
 To an extent, this has influenced their national expansion strategies.
 Some firms have offices in industrial hubs such as Querétaro, alongside the more traditional bases of Mexico City and Monterrey.
 A smaller number of firms also have a presence in Guadalajara, Juárez, Tijuana and Guanajuato.
 Baker McKenzie has the widest national presence in Mexico, with five offices.
-Beyond Mexico, Nader, Hayaux & Goebel is unique in having a name partner based in London, a means to reach the City’s law firms and financial institutions as well as target infrastructure work from companies in the UK and Spain.
+Beyond Mexico, Nader, Hayaux & Goebel is unique in having a name partner based in London, a means to reach the City’s law firms and financial institutions as well as targeting infrastructure work from companies in the UK and Spain.
 In addition, Goodrich, Riquelme y Asociados has an office in Paris.
-IP boutique Arochi & Lindner has an established presence in Spain: its Barcelona office opened in 2011, while its Madrid office opened in 2014.
+Intellectual property boutique Arochi & Lindner has an established presence in Spain: its Barcelona office opened in 2011, while its Madrid office opened in 2014.

 The Mexican legal market is known for the frequency with which partners switch law firms, although this has died down in recent years among local firms and has been seen most in US firms fighting for local talent.
-The volatility has shaped the legal community, which is home to a variety of business models, including several full-service titans and a handful of leading transactional firms with variations of the two in between.
+The volatility has shaped the legal community, which is home to a variety of business models, including several full-service titans and a handful of leading transactional firms, with variations of the two in between.
 The institutionalised disruption over the years has also created a market in which size means less with regard to reputation than it does elsewhere in the region, and firms that continually land high-profile and complex deals can be firmly and happily mid-market in terms of size – a marked difference from other markets.